Nngm123/Cake-Drop/README.md

 # Cake-Drop

-It is a web development project for Cake Ordering
+It is a deployed web development project for Cake Ordering

 Website Link : https://cakedrop.netlify.app